jessicarush/react-notes/nextjs_app_router.md

 Keep in mind this can be hard to test because with axios in dev, it runs on every page refresh.
 If you do a `npm run build`, the output will tell you whether that page is dynamic or static.

+## Static vs dynamic rendering

+In addition to client and server components, both can be either statically or dynamically rendered.

+- With Static Rendering, both Server and Client Components can be prerendered on the server at build time.
+The result of the work is cached and reused on subsequent requests.
+The cached result can also be revalidated.
+  - Client Components have their HTML and JSON prerendered and cached on the server.
+The cached result is then sent to the client for hydration.
+  - Server Components are rendered on the server by React, and their payload is used to generate HTML.
+The same rendered payload is also used to hydrate the components on the client, resulting in no JavaScript needed on the client.

+- With Dynamic Rendering, both Server and Client Components are rendered on the server at request time.
+The result of the work is not cached.

+### Static rendering

+By default, Next.js statically renders routes to improve performance.

+### Static data fetching

+By default, Next.js will cache the result of `fetch()` requests that do not specifically opt out of caching behavior.
+Dynamic data fetches are `fetch()` requests that specifically opt out of caching behavior by setting the `cache` option to `'no-store'` or `revalidate` to `0`.

+The caching options for all `fetch` requests in a layout or page can also be set using the [segment config object](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config).

+**Note** I'm still a bit confused by this.For example, when fetching a color from my random color API in a server-component:

+**With default 'force-cache'**

+- The same color will be served to two different users.
+Navigation between pages will serve the same color.
+A hard refresh will still serve the same color. *This seems to makes sense.*

+**With 'no-cache'**

+- Different colors will be served to different users.
+Navigation between pages will usually serve the same color... but then eventually/sometimes it will fetch a new color. *This makes no sense.
+You would think it would always serve the same color (to the same user) or always fetch a new color.
+It seems like there's a timeout, after x minutes has passed it fetches again.*
+A hard refresh will fetch a new color.

+### Dynamic Rendering

+During static rendering, if a *dynamic function* or a dynamic `fetch()` request *(no caching)* is discovered, Next.js will switch to dynamically rendering the whole route at request time.
+Any cached data requests can still be re-used during dynamic rendering.

+[Dynamic functions](https://nextjs.org/docs/app/building-your-application/rendering/static-and-dynamic-rendering#dynamic-functions) rely on information that can only be known at request time such as a user's cookies, current requests headers, or the URL's search params.
+In Next.js, these dynamic functions are:

+ - Using `cookies()` or `headers()` in a Server Component will opt the whole route into dynamic rendering at request time.
+- Using `useSearchParams()` in Client Components will skip static rendering and instead render all Client Components up to the nearest parent Suspense boundary on the client.

 ## Route handlers (API routes)

 Route Handlers allow you to create custom request handlers for a given route using the Web [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) APIs.